 We have a strong capital base, deep expertise in many fields of banking, and an unrivalled international network

 As this shift gathers pace, HSBC is well placed to help businesses and individuals seize the opportunities.
 We have a strong capital base, deep expertise in many fields of banking, and an unrivalled international network with a presence in all of the world’s major developed and faster-growing markets.
-We aim to be recognised as the world’s leading international bank.
+We aim to be recognised as the world’s leading and most respected international bank.

 Financing trade has always been at the heart of our business.
 Our earliest customers were merchants looking to fund their trade in goods such as tea, cotton and silk.
 HSBC’s distinct capabilities are due in no small part to the strong relationships we build and our long-term vision; which is why one of the first businesses to open an account with us back in 1865 remains a customer today.